When it comes to IT, contract disputes are commonplace. But why is this and what can be done about it?

 Whatever the size of the business you engage, IT disputes frequently arise within a development context and often follow a similar pattern:-

-The customer will often complain that the developer has taken longer than the contract provided to deliver a product, which ends up being more expensive and less effective than that contracted for.
+The customer will often complain that the developer has taken longer than the contract provided to deliver a product, which ends up being more expensive and less effective than what was contracted for.
 The developer meanwhile complains that the customer unreasonably changed the specification and failed to cooperate or provide information to the developer.

 There may be complaints about delay because insufficient resources have been allocated to the project or because the supplier has underestimated the difficulties involved.
 Finally, there can be arguments over installation, training and maintenance.

 With IT contracts, the consumer or business is often in a difficult position because the IT service provider holds the trump card, as they often host the website, or own the software, as well as developing it and changing service provider can involve further delays and hassle.
-The last thing that anyone wants is a long drawn out and costly dispute.
+The last thing that anyone wants is a long, drawn out and costly dispute.

-Computer Science Corporation Contract - Lorenzo
+Computer science corporation contract - Lorenzo

 Large projects have the potential to go very wrong indeed.
 There is no better illustration of an IT contract failure than the Computer Science Corporation contract, Lorenzo, which was part of the NHS’ National Programme for IT initiative, which was marked by huge cost overruns, missed deadlines and undelivered promises.